 Artsyl’s solutions use a transaction statistics server to collect and report on all facets of any transaction processed through the system.
 The solutions offer reports that can be configured to present all possible KPIs for a client.
 Artsyl’s consulting staff works with all clients to map out the current processes and re-engineer them leveraging docAlpha and InvoiceAction’s features.

-InvoiceAction is currently priced per transaction and will be available as a subscription in Q2, 2017.
+InvoiceAction is priced per transaction and will be available as a subscription.

 PayStream Advisors is a research and advisory firm focused on business process automation in sourcing, supply chain management, procurement, accounts payable, payments, and expense management.
 PayStream’s team of experts provide targeted research and consulting services to address the changing needs of finance and procurement professionals.
 In short, PayStream is dedicated to maximizing returns and minimizing risks associated with technology investment.
 PayStream’s research reports, white papers, webinars, and tools are available free of charge at www.paystreamadvisors.com.
 PayStream Advisors is a division of Levvel, an IT consulting firm specializing in technology strategy, design, architecture, and DevOps.